jhamman/jhamman.github.io/about.markdown

 header-img: "img/about-bg.jpg"
 ---

-I am a computational hydroclimatologist.
-I have a Ph.D. in Civil and Environmental Engineering from the University of Washington.
-I'm currently a scientist at the [National Center for Atmospheric Research](https://ncar.ucar.edu/) in the [Terrestrial Sciences Section (TSS)](http://www.cgd.ucar.edu/tss/) (part of the [Climate and Global Dynamics Laboratory](http://www.cgd.ucar.edu/)).
-My research focuses on developing and evaluating computational hydrologic models to better understand the sources of uncertainty in future hydrologic projections.
+I am a climate scientist and engineer.
+I am the technology director at [CarbonPlan](https://carbonplan.org), a non-profit working on data science and policy issues surrounding carbon removal and climate solutions.
+I also hold a position in the the [Climate and Global Dynamics Laboratory](https://www.cgd.ucar.edu/) at the [National Center for Atmospheric Research](https://ncar.ucar.edu/).
+I have a Ph.D. in [Civil and Environmental Engineering from the University of Washington](https://www.ce.washington.edu/).
 I am an active developer of a number of open-source Python, C, and Fortran [software](/software) projects.
 I also am available to do a bit of [consulting](/consulting).

 -----